JuliaIO/VideoIO.jl/README.md

     libswscale    -> SWScale
     libpostproc   -> PostProc

-After importing AV, you can import and use any of the subpackages directly
+After importing VideoIO, you can import and use any of the subpackages directly

-    import AV
+    import VideoIO
     import SWResample  # SWResample functions are now available

 Note that much of the functionality of these subpackages is not enabled by default, to avoid long compilation times as they load.
 To control what is loaded, each library version has a file which imports that's modules files.
 For example, ffmpeg's libswscale-v2 files are loaded by
-$(AV_PKG_DIR)/src/ffmpeg/SWScale/v2/LIBSWSCALE.jl.
+$(VideoIO_PKG_DIR)/src/ffmpeg/SWScale/v2/LIBSWSCALE.jl.

 Check these files to enable any needed functionality that isn't already enabled.
 Note that you'll probably need to do this for each version